-Since 2009 Shark Stewards has hosted community events celebrating the return of white sharks to our National Marine Sanctuary after migrating thousands of miles across the central Pacific ocean.
-We call these Sharktober.
+Since 2009 Shark Stewards has hosted community events we call Sharktoberfest celebrating the return of white sharks to our National Marine Sanctuary after migrating thousands of miles across the central Pacific ocean.

 What is Sharktober?

-Sharktober is a seasonal celebration started in the Bay Area by Shark Stewards to alter public perceptions about white sharks from villains to victims.
-We host public events with partners like the National Marine Sanctuary and California Academy of Sciences to reach surfers, divers and the general public to respect sharks and help save them from extinction.
+Sharktober is a month long series of shark celebrations started in the Bay Area by Shark Stewards in 2009 to alter public perceptions about white sharks.
+We host public Sharktoberfest events with partners like the National Marine Sanctuary and California Academy of Sciences to reach surfers, divers and the general public to respect sharks and help save them from extinction.

 I can see you are a highly prominent figure in the shark and marine conservatory world, how did you discover this passion?

 I’ve always loved sharks and sought them out on my dives to photograph and film but I didn’t begin to study them until I learned about how threatened many species are.
 Growing up off the coast of Southern California and later in Santa Barbara as a marine biology student, I frequently observed and dove with sharks.
 Later on I learned to film and photograph underwater and began to study behavior and populations in the South Pacific.
 Since then I have worked on several shark studies, helping tag and track and collect DNA from sharks in the South Pacific, in the Caribbean and off San Francisco.

 As a follow up- why sharks?